HarshitBK/NLP-Assignment3/README.md

 b. **Understanding from the Number of Parameters Between Pretraining and Fine-Tuning**

-Number of parameters remains the same.
+Number of parameters almost the same with negligible difference.
 The model architecture does not change during fine-tuning.
 The same parameters are adjusted to optimize task-specific objectives.
 Thus, the total number of trainable parameters remains consistent between the pre-trained and fine-tuned versions.
 During fine-tuning, only a subset of the model's pre-trained knowledge is specialized for the target task.
 This demonstrates how pre-training captures general knowledge, while fine-tuning adapts this knowledge for specific tasks without requiring additional parameters.